hypre-space/hypredrive/docs/usrman-src/library_examples.rst

                         0x4: Print system info
     -h|--help         : Print this message

-For a single-process run, the output should be similar to the following:
+Run the example with one process:

 .. code-block:: bash

   mpirun -np 1 /path/to/build/examples/src/C_laplacian/laplacian

+Compare the output with this reference:

 .. literalinclude:: ../../examples/refOutput/laplacian.txt
    :language: text

 .. note::
-   Python examples live under ``interfaces/python/examples``; see :ref:`PythonInterface`.
-The Fortran Laplacian example lives under ``interfaces/fortran/examples/laplacian``; see :ref:`FortranInterface`.
+   Python examples are in ``interfaces/python/examples``.
+See :ref:`PythonInterface`.
+   The Fortran Laplacian example is in ``interfaces/fortran/examples/laplacian``.
+See :ref:`FortranInterface`.

 .. _LibraryExample2:

 Example 2: Mixed Darcy Flow
 ---------------------------

-This section documents the mixed Darcy driver implemented in ``examples/src/C_darcy/darcy.c``.
-The example uses the standard C ``libHYPREDRV`` interface: the application assembles ``HYPRE_IJMatrix`` and ``HYPRE_IJVector`` objects, supplies a dofmap, and lets hypredrive configure GMRES with an MGR preconditioner.
-The current implementation provides an RT0/P0 discretization descriptor; the assembly is organized so future mixed discretizations can replace the cell-local flux dofs and mass entries without changing the solver interface.
+This section describes the mixed Darcy driver in ``examples/src/C_darcy/darcy.c``.
+The example uses the standard C ``libHYPREDRV`` interface.
+The application assembles ``HYPRE_IJMatrix`` and ``HYPRE_IJVector`` objects and supplies a degree-of-freedom map.
+`hypredrive` configures GMRES with an MGR preconditioner.
+The current implementation provides an RT0/P0 discretization descriptor.
+Other mixed discretizations can replace the cell-local flux DOFs and mass entries without a solver interface change.

 Governing Equations
 ~~~~~~~~~~~~~~~~~~~

-On a Cartesian domain :math:`\Omega=[0,L_x]\times[0,L_y]\times[0,L_z]`, Darcy
+On a Cartesian domain :math:`\Omega=[0,L_x]\times[0,L_y]\times[0,L_z]`, we
-flow is written in mixed first-order form
+write the Darcy flow equations in mixed first-order form

 .. math::